F1248/Genius/README.md

 2. If not already unzipped automatically, double-click `Genius.zip` to unzip it.
 3. Move `Genius.app` into `/Applications`.
 4. Double-click the app.

-On macOS Sonoma 14:

-5. Click `Cancel`.
-6. Right-click the app and choose `Open`.
-7. Click `Open` again.

-On macOS Sequoia 15:

 5. Click `Done`.
 6. Open [`Privacy & Security` in System Settings](https://f1248.github.io/r?d=x-apple.systempreferences:com.apple.settings.PrivacySecurity.extension), scroll to the message `“Genius.app” was blocked to protect your Mac.` and click `Open Anyway`.
 7. Click `Open Anyway` again.